Plethysm Products, Element and Plus Constructions: Plethysms and plus constructions

 If we assume that $\Gpd$ is strictly factorizable for the sake of demonstration, then the hom sets will be a singleton if the $A_i$ and $B_i$ are all units and empty otherwise.
 This means the only interesting cowedges look like Diagram~\eqref{zero-zero-coend} where $C$ is a commutativity constraint:

 The action $C^*$ on the left side of $\odot$ is the identity and the action $C_*$ on the right side of $\odot$ rearranges the factors.
-Hence representations of the elements in $\nu^\otimes(1_{\Gpd}, 1_{\Gpd})$ are the same if they differ by a commutativity constraint. \end{rmk}
+Hence representations of the elements in $\nu^\otimes(1_{\Gpd}, 1_{\Gpd})$ are equivalent if they differ by a commutativity constraint. \end{rmk}

 \begin{example} The bimodule $\rho_{Cospan}$ is an example of this where $\nu_{\Cospan}(\varnothing, \varnothing)$ is a singleton containing the cospan $\varnothing \rightarrow \{*\} \leftarrow \varnothing$. \end{example}